 JavaScript is one of the most vulnerable coding languages.
 The most common risks associated with JavaScript development include:

-JavaScript libraries and public packages are often riddled with source code vulnerabilities — flaws or weaknesses that can lead to the compromise of the JavaScript software’s security.
+JavaScript libraries and public packages are often riddled with source code vulnerabilities—flaws or weaknesses that can compromise the JavaScript software’s security.
 Malicious actors can exploit these security gaps to access, leak, and tamper with sensitive business and personal data.

 Cross-site scripting (XSS) attacks involve threat actors injecting dangerous scripts into otherwise trusted and benign sites.
-XSS attacks can happen when an attacker tricks a web app into permitting data from untrusted sources, such as data passed to an application programming interface (API) endpoint through client software.
+XSS attacks can occur when an attacker tricks a web application into allowing data from untrusted sources, such as data passed to an application programming interface (API) endpoint through client software.

 Because XSS allows untrusted users to execute code in trusted users’ browsers, XSS software security gaps can empower attackers to harvest user data and take control of applications and sites.